cfpb/capital-framework/packages/cf-icons/usage.md

 ## SVG icons

-cf-icons now provides each icon as an individual SVG, in accordance with current industry best practices for implementing icons.
+cf-icons provides each icon as an individual SVG, in accordance with current industry best practices for implementing icons.

 ### Variables

-Theme variables for setting the color and sizes throughout the project.
-Overwrite them in your own project by duplicating the variable `@key: value`.
+Component variables are used to theme a component.
+They likely will be left as is, but if needed can be overwritten by duplicating the variable in a `@key: value` format with a different value.
+This customized variable would be placed in the same file where this component's less file is imported.

 #### Size variables

-The standard icon height matches the 19px rendered canvas of text set in Avenir Next sized at 16px ( 19/16 = 1.1875 ).
+The standard icon height in ems matches the 19px rendered canvas of text set in Avenir Next sized at 16px (19/16 = 1.1875).

 ```
 @cf-icon-height: 1.1875em;
 ```

 ### SVG icon basics